jarekstrzele/obsidian_notes/HASKELL/Happy Learn Haskell/_ 0 Happy Learn Haskell.md

 >- all values have a type

 >[!info] **Types**
->- a type is a name for a set ot group of values that atr similar
+>- a type is a name for a set ot group of values that are similar
 >- e.g. Integer - the type for representing values like `5`, `32`, ...
 >- `5 :: Integer`
 >- Haskell lets u make our own type
 >- Types are important:
->	- decide how the pieces of your program can fir together
+>	- decide how the pieces of your program can fix together
 >	- which values are allowed to go where

 >[!infor] **DEFINITIONS
 > ` = ` this symbol tells Haskel that we want it to remember a name for an **expression**
 >`name = expression`
->the symbol ` = `  **binds** (relates) the name  or patternn on the left of it with the expression on the right of it
+>the symbol ` = `  **binds** (relates) the name  or pattern on the left of it with the expression on the right of it
 >`five = 5` name `five` means the value `5`
 >